datasaginadze/QA-Portfolio/Documentation/Test_Artifacts/SQL E-commerce Pr1.md

 -----------------------------------------------

--- VS-SQL-10: Verify expired discount codes
+-- VS-SQL-10: Verify expired discount code
 SELECT code, discount_value, expires_at
 FROM discount_codes
 WHERE expires_at < CURRENT_DATE;